Introduction

 What is a Battery Charger?

-A battery charger is designed to recharge energy storage devices (batteries) by controlling voltage and current during the charging cycle.
+A battery charger is a device specifically designed to safely recharge rechargeable batteries by controlling how electrical energy is delivered during the charging process.

 Function: